 Profile: Board of Directors President Jenny Carey

 Carey joined RMYC in 2005 during a college summer at Michigan State University.
 She did so for three straight summers, building portions of the Continental Divide Trail throughout Colorado and Wyoming, and found the sessions so life changing that she’s managed to turn trails into a career.
-After her tenure with RMYC she spent three seasons with a trail crew for Bridger Teton National Forest out of Pinedale, Wyo., before returning to Steamboat in 2010 to become RMYC’s program director managing recruitment and hiring for the Conservation Corps program.
+After her tenure with RMYC she spent three seasons with a trail crew for Bridger Teton National Forest out of Pinedale, Wyoming, before returning to Steamboat in 2010 to become RMYC’s program director managing recruitment and hiring for the Conservation Corps program.
 She held that position for seven years before joining the city to continue her career helping keep trails an important part of people’s lives.
 We caught up with her for her take on all things trails, RMYC, and the importance of getting outside.

 RMYC: What do you love about RMYC?